trapexit/mergerfs/mkdocs/docs/faq/limit_drive_spinup.md

 will spin up if you ask if they are spun down... yes... really) you would have to either cache all the metadata on the filesystem or treat it like the filesystem doesn't exist.
 The former has all the problems mentioned prior and the latter would break a lot of things.
+Suddenly whole filesystems worth of data would be missing because it spun down.

 ### Is there anything that can be done where mergerfs is involved?